 - Basics of property valuation

-Case study: single-let office building valuation
+Case study: out-of-town shopping centre building valuation

 Investment Industry and Asset Allocation